 Find & Apply For Clinical Research Coordinator Jobs In Highlands, Florida

-Clinical Research Coordinator jobs in Highlands, Florida involve coordinating clinical research activities, ensuring compliance with protocols, recruiting participants, collecting data, and maintaining accurate records.
-Responsibilities also include liaising with investigators, sponsors, and regulatory agencies.
-Experience in clinical research and a Bachelor's degree in a related field are typically required for this role.
+Clinical Research Coordinator jobs in Highlands, Florida involve coordinating research studies, ensuring compliance with regulations, and collaborating with research teams.
+Responsibilities include recruiting participants, collecting data, and maintaining accurate records.
+Candidates should have a Bachelor's degree in a related field and excellent organizational skills.
+Experience in clinical research is preferred.
 Below you can find different Clinical Research Coordinator positions in Highlands, Florida.

 Jobs in Highlands